-It’s time to continue with the MOOC DuckieTown course and bought the newest DB21J (4GB) DuckieBot.
+It’s time to continue with the MOOC DuckieTown course and build the newest DB21J (4GB) DuckieBot.

-Although I considered to buy an older (& cheaper) RPi version, the newest version should be less stress full, since it (should) work with the newest online course.
-And I want to learn from real robotics behaviour, which will be different then the simulated version..
+Although I did consider buying an older (& cheaper) RPi version, the newest version should be less stress full, since it (should) work with the newest online course.

 First impressions: